 She worked at the Foundation for People with Learning Disabilities for 10 years where her particular areas of interest were planning with families, improving the quality of support, older people with learning disabilities and the development of social and community networks.

 Christine says ‘I have set up Together Matters as I believe that talking, planning and working together help people to find new approaches to overcome hurdles and can lead to people with learning disabilities getting good lives.
 I hope you find our ideas and information useful and feel inspired to get in touch to work together.’

-Katy has been a quality checker for over five years and also works as an advocate for other people with learning disabilities.
-In both roles she uses her skills and knowledge to support people to speak up about the things they are not happy about.
+Katy worked as a quality checker for over five years and also works as an advocate for other people with learning disabilities.
+In both roles she has used her skills and knowledge to support people to speak up about the things they are not happy about.
 Katy then makes sure the right person hears about these issues so that changes can be made and people’s lives get better.

 Katy also has skills in making information easier to read and worked on the wording and pictures of I’m Thinking Ahead.

 Katy says: ‘I visited a young woman last year who was having problems with staff and having a tough time.
 I talked to her and listened to her, which is so important, and wrote down what she said in a report.
 I went back this year and found that things were getting better and she was being listened to.
 Doing quality checking is hard work but I love to see people getting better support and having a good life.’

 Nick was a member of the quality checker for over three years and has a great understanding of what good support looks like.
 He has a talent for finding out what people want from life.